 Recently, I read an article 7 Project Management trends to watch.
 I appreciate the work done by the author as I share similar views on the issues raised by Mr. V Srinivasa Rao.
-My views on five most important aspect of project management are as follows:
+My views on five most important aspects of project management are as follows:

 Many times we do complete projects but still feel unsatisfied with the way the targets have been achieved.
 I feel the value that the project brings apart from the margin should be quantified and communicated to team members well in advance so that every body can work and achieve both tangible and intangible gains from the project.
 Organisations should concentrate on achieving internal deliverable (values) as much as on satisfying project stake holders by delivering the project with in triple constrains.
 Organisations must establish procedures to ensure that the value delivered by the project is assessed, verified and improved upon on subsequent projects.
 Any organisations that strives to excel in delivering projects must ensure that the project managers and project team members are adequately trained in project management skills.
 Handling multiple projects with limited resources is the need of the hour, which requires a highly competent project managers and proven systems with in the organisation.

 No organisation can grow with out implementing best practices or industry standard templates.
 Most of the established methods in the organisation must be reviewed in a periodic manner and updated to suit the latest business trends and the current economic condition.
 Organisation’s should make a sincere effort to catch up with the improvements in the field of information technology and derive value out of it.